The Importance of Core Aeration for Lawns

 Other Things To Know About Core Aeration

 Low Risk of Thatch: Aerating your lawn will help reduce dead grass layer build-up, commonly known as thatch.
-Aeration also gives the soil microorganisms that decompose these dead layers, and as a result, nutrients are able to penetrate deeper into the soil – a perfect recipe for a vibrant lawn.
+Aeration also gives microbes to the soil that decompose these dead layers, and as a result, nutrients are able to penetrate deeper into the soil – a perfect recipe for a vibrant lawn.

 Reducing Soil Hardness: Hard or compacted soils prevent the air and nutrients from reaching the soil’s core which deteriorates the grass, causing dead patches, and spots on the lawn.
 Core aeration helps reduce soil density as well as relieve the compaction effectively.